Fascinating Facts About Small-Yellow-Birds You Should Know

 Citrine wagtail standing near water with bright yellow head gray wings and slender tail

-The Citrine Wagtail Is A Rare But Eye CFatching Bird Especially In Europe And Asia Where It Is More Commonly Found.
+The Citrine Wagtail Is A Rare But Eye Catching Member Of The Small Yellow Birds Family Especially In Europe And Asia Where It Is More Commonly Found.
 Its Body Glows With A Lemon Yellow Face And Underparts Contrasted With Gray Wings And Back.
 True To Its Name The Wagtail Constantly Pumps Its Long Tail Up And Down As It Forages Often Near Wetlands And Riverbanks.
 While Sightings In North America Are Extremely Rare Vagrants Occasionally Appear And Excite Birders.

 Their Behavior Is Charming To Watch As They Dart Along The Water’s Edge In Search Of Insects.
-They’re Ground Feeders Preferring Open Spaces Where They Can Move Quickly And Spot Prey.
+These Small Yellow Birds Are Ground Feeders Preferring Open Spaces Where They Can Move Quickly And Spot Prey.
 In Breeding Plumage The Male’s Golden Yellow Head Becomes Especially Striking Making Them Hard To Miss In Their Preferred Habitats.
-If You’re Lucky Enough To See One Outside Its Normal Range It’s A Memor Able Highlight For Any Birdwatching List.
+For Bird Watchers Around The World Seeing One Of These Graceful Small Yellow Birds Outside Its Normal Range Is A Memorable Highlight Worth Celebrating.

 Common Yellowthroat